-As of 31 December 2022 and 2021, equity was calculated in accordance with the current regulations in force, regulating the minimum level of equity which must be held by Andorran credit institutions, both individually and as a consolidated group, and the way in which this equity must be determined; as well as the different processes of self-assessment of the capital which must be carried out (see Note 43.1).
+As of 31 December 2023 and 2022, equity was calculated in accordance with the current regulations in force, regulating the minimum level of equity which must be held by Andorran credit institutions, both individually and as a consolidated group, and the way in which this equity must be determined; as well as the different processes of self-assessment of the capital which must be carried out (see Note 43.1).

-As of 31 December 2022, the Group has a CET 1 capital ratio of 18.47% and a CET 1 (fully loaded) ratio of 18.06%, and one of 18.38% in 2021, thus complying with the minimum requirements in the applicable regulations.
+As of 31 December 2023, the Group has a CET 1 capital ratio of 21.14% (fully loaded) and a CET 1 ratio of 21.21% (Phased in), complying with the established capital requirements in the applicable regulations.